stelzinga/MF/Management_Framework.md

 - Contact: Group/Groups owning or having a relationship with the Client.
 ________________________________________
 ## Services
-Services is a single term used to describe Goods and Services.
+Services is a single term used to describe both Goods and/or Services.
 Goods can be raw materials, finished Products or anything in between.
-Services are items of value to Clients and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
+Services are non-tangible output of Operations.
+Both Goods and Services are of value to Clients and for which they are willing to do an effort to obtain them, or for which they will be appreciative in some manner, most often monetary.
 In certain cases Services can be composed of Services *and* Products.
 For example stock exchanges deliver various Products (Stock, ETF, Warrants, Options, ...) through various Services (Trading, Clearing, Settlement, Market Data, ...) or Computer Hardware companies sell Products (computers) but also offers Services (repair, advice) to support those Products.
 Some Services are for the benefit of the Venture itself i.e., internal Services e.g., Risk Management, Help-desk, IT Support, etc.
 Services are expected to be of good *quality* which stipulates a Service should respond *simultaneously* to:
 - Client expectations and